pupperemeritus/pupperemeritus/README.md

 - 🔭 I’m currently working on a secret research project 🤫

-- 🌱 I’m currently learning **Docker, Kubernetes, Go, Rust, LangChain**
+- 🌱 I’m currently learning **Docker, Kubernetes, Go, Rust, Functional Programming, Compiler Design, Time Series Models/Data Processing, and a lot more**

 - 👨‍💻 All of my projects are available at [https://github.com/pupperemeritus/](https://github.com/pupperemeritus/)